fusioncharts/dev_centre_docs/using-with-server-side-languages/java/creating-charts-with-data-from-a-database.md

 In this section, you will be shown how you can:

-* <a href="{{ site.baseurl }}using-with-server-side-languages/java/creating-charts-with-data-from-a-database.html#creating-a-column-2d-chart">Create a simple column 2D chart by fetching data from a database</a>
+* <a href="/using-with-server-side-languages/java/creating-charts-with-data-from-a-database.html#creating-a-column-2d-chart">Create a simple column 2D chart by fetching data from a database</a>

-* <a href="{{ site.baseurl }}using-with-server-side-languages/java/creating-charts-with-data-from-a-database.html#creating-a-drill-down-chart">Create a drill-down chart by fetching data from a database</a>
+* <a href="/using-with-server-side-languages/java/creating-charts-with-data-from-a-database.html#creating-a-drill-down-chart">Create a drill-down chart by fetching data from a database</a>

-<p class="text-info">Before you proceed, make sure you have <a href="{{ site.baseurl }}using-with-server-side-languages/java/introduction.html" target="_blank">installed and set up the plugin </a> correctly.
+<p class="text-info">Before you proceed, make sure you have <a href="/using-with-server-side-languages/java/introduction.html" target="_blank">installed and set up the plugin </a> correctly.
 Although you can create all kinds of charts using this method, in this section we will focus on only these two examples.</p>

 ## Creating a Column 2D Chart